Cultural Expressions of Puerto Rico

 – Registration fees (platform and credit card processing fees)

-In addition to all the meetings, this class will include pre-assignments and post-assignments as part of the 72-hour class.
-You will have 3 weeks to complete the pre-assignments before class begins and 4 weeks to complete the post-assignments after class ends.
+In addition to the in-person meetings, this class will include pre-assignments and post-assignments as part of the 72-hour class.

 By the end of this course, students will be able to: